Experiencing a pet’s death can be very painful. It can also be painful to physically lose a pet through a divorce or if the pet wanders away.

 People are also extremely busy these days.
 We live in a microwave society…everything is instant.
 And if something isn’t quick and easy, some people will choose to not get involved.
 Life seems to always be in one mode: fast forward.

 Personally, until our recent puppy’s death, I never thought to call family or friends to see how they were doing during their grief after they experienced pet loss.
 I was clueless how painful losing a pet could be.
 I previously thought you cried for a few days and then carried on.

 But once you know better, you then are able to do better.

 This blog post is Part 2 of a 4-part series on pet loss.
-After the death of our much loved and treasured pet’s death, my heart certainly goes out to anyone who has experienced losing a pet.
-To read our family’s story about the life and death of our son’s two-year old puppy, and our background with pets, check out Part 1 of this series on pet loss.
+After the death of our much loved and treasured Titan, my heart certainly goes out to anyone who has experienced losing a pet.
+To read our family’s story about the life and death of our son’s two-year old puppy, check out Part 1 of this series on pet loss.

 Others are not so lucky.
 Not everyone receives support…and, like me previously, not everyone knows what to say or do.

 After talking to others who have been through pet loss, I want to offer some ideas of how to encourage those who have experienced a pet’s death – that way people can better know how to be there for their family and friends through their grief.

 Anyone who reads this will have the ability to encourage their family and friends who have experienced pet loss…and it will mean so very much to them.